Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/03 Chapter-1 Into The Mists.md

 Zelraun Roaringhorn (LN male human [[5.
 Mechanics/Bestiary/Humanoid/Mage.md\|mage]]) has come to Daggerford to meet with its ruler, Duchess Morwen, and offer the Harpers' support.

-Zelraun gives each Harper character a spell scroll of remove curse.
+Zelraun gives each Harper character a [[5.
+Mechanics/Items/Spell Scroll.md\|spell scroll]] of [[5.
+Mechanics/Spells/Remove Curse.md\|remove curse]].
 He has also made arrangements with a metalsmith in Waterdeep to sheathe the characters' weapons in silver.
 The party can have up to six weapons silvered in this manner.
 Twenty pieces of ammunition count as one weapon for this purpose.

 ##### About the Harpers